sageserpent-open/kineticMerge/documents/designNotes/componentBreakdown.md

 rolled over an implied sequence of bytes.
 Each windowed hash is referred to as a *fingerprint*.

-Each session instance is created by an immutable instance of `RollingHash.Factory` that embodies the window size and the expected number of fingerprints required; the factory instances are expensive to create and are cached within `CodeMotionAnalysis.of`.
+Each session instance is created by an immutable instance of `RollingHash.Factory` that embodies the window size and the expected number of fingerprints required; the factory instances themselves are expensive to create and are cached within `CodeMotionAnalysis.of`.

 Interaction with a `RollingHash` session is by repeatedly pushing in single bytes (this implies the byte sequence).
 Once